f0rb1dd3n/Reptile/README.md

 ## Usage

-Binaries will be copied to `/reptile` folder, that will be hidden by rootkit.
+Binaries will be copied to `/reptile` folder, that will be hidden by Reptile.

 ### Getting root privileges